sspinc/csv2avro/README.md

 ```
 $ cat ./spec/support/data.csv | csv2avro --schema ./spec/support/schema.avsc --bad-rows ./spec/support/data.bad.csv > ./spec/support/data.avro
 ```
 This will process the *input stream* and push the avro data to the *output stream*.
-If you working with streams you will need to specify the `--bad-rows` location.
+If you're working with streams you will need to specify the `--bad-rows` location.

 ### Advanced features